bruceravel/SCFtests/README.md

 photoelectron wavenumber, a misplacement of peaks in the DOS will result in a misplacement of the threshold.
-From the _Feff3_ results we know that a E0 shift is adequate to position the high kinetic energy peaks well with respct to the data.
+From the _Feff3_ results we know that a E0 shift is adequate to position the high kinetic energy peaks well with respect to the data.
 Given the shortcomings even of the current most advanced theory with respect to finding the absolute energy threshold, it is clear that a parameter for an overall E0 shift remains necessary to line up the EXAFS data with the EXAFS